 Our value for information has gone down

-Today, anybody can write about anything without any credentials or relevant experience because it so easy to put information out there for the world to see.
+Today, anybody can write about anything without any credentials or relevant experience because it is so easy to put information out there for the world to see.
 The basic laws of supply and demand tell us that as the amount of stored information increases, its value goes down.
 And the amount of information we are creating is increasing at an astounding rate.
-Google CEO, Eric Schmidt says that every two days we create as much information as we did up to 2003.
+Former Google CEO, Eric Schmidt says that every two days we create as much information as we did up to 2003.
 While that may be hard to believe, consider that over 2.5M blog posts are written every day.

 The abundance of information and ease of creation have led us to have a lower value for information.
 This is in part because there is so much of it and in part, because the quality of the information is so varied.
 As our value for information has gone down, so has the likelihood that we’ll retain it and apply it.